05Perseus/Final_Project_Group_3/README.md

 ## Zoom
 - Calendar invites should include Zoom links and entry codes
 - Free Zoom has a max time of 40 minutes, then force quits.
 If meeting time is exceeding, rejoin the meeting using the original link.
+- Google free service could also be considered for meetings expected to be longer that 40 min.